-▼ 1.3: Does a TOD project with residential uses need to include affordable housing to be eligible for a RRIF loan?
+1.3) Do TOD projects with residential uses need to include affordable housing to be eligible for a RRIF loan?

-No. Inclusion of affordable housing is not a Federal requirement.
+No. Inclusion of affordable housing is not a federal requirement.
 However, some local governments may require a minimum percentage of new housing to be affordable as a condition of their local entitlement process.

-▼ 1.4: Is industrial development eligible for a RRIF TOD loan?
+1.4) Is industrial development eligible for a RRIF TOD loan?

 Yes, provided a project can satisfy all the eligibility criteria that apply specifically to RRIF TOD.
 In general, RRIF TOD aims to support projects that generate new, positive financial benefits for passenger rail services or stations, either through capital improvements or operational benefits, such as passenger trip generation.
-To the extent an industrial development near passenger rail is a land use permitted under applicable local law, is economically feasible based on the applicants' own analysis and due diligence, and is financially beneficial for a related passenger rail service or station, it may be eligible for a RRIF TOD loan.
+To the extent an industrial development near passenger rail is a land use permitted under applicable local law, is economically feasible based on the applicants' own analysis and due diligence and is financially beneficial for a related passenger rail service or station, it may be eligible for a RRIF TOD loan.